wp-plugins/squirrly-seo/readme.txt

 6. After the upload is finished, click Activate Plugin.
 7. Good.
 Now enter your email to connect with Squirrly.co
 8. Then click "Write a New Post with Squirrly Seo".
 9. Done.
-Start getting Excellent SEO on wordpress

 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
 1. Wordpress Seo by Squirrly - Optimize your article with SEO Live Assistant